M1 Finance Review 2026: Is It Still Worth It for Long-Term Investors?

 3. Fractional Shares

 M1 Finance has offered fractional shares for years, and it's still one of the cleanest implementations out there.
 You can invest in Amazon, Google, or Berkshire Hathaway with literally $1.
 Every dollar gets deployed — nothing sits in cash waiting for you to accumulate enough to buy a full share.
-For dollar-cost averaging purists, this is a big deal.
+For dollar-cost averaging enthusiasts, this is a big deal.

 4. M1 Borrow